 Why wait until 1 July?

 Around 70 per cent of smokers say they want to stop smoking, and the new smoke-free law effective from 1 July could provide extra motivation to do so.
-To help support staff and students who want to give up smoking Bristol University is launching its own ‘Support to Stop Smoking’ campaign today [Thursday, 24 May].
+To help support staff and students who want to give up smoking, Bristol University is launching its own ‘Support to Stop Smoking’ campaign tomorrow [Thursday, 24 May].

-The event will also offer staff and students the option of taking part in a six-week ‘support to stop’ programme starting from Monday 4 June.
-The programme will provide one-to-one sessions offering help to smokers as they break the habit by addressing barriers to behaviour change and devising skills to deal with cravings.
+The event will also offer staff and students the option of taking part in a six-week ‘support to stop’ programme starting on Monday 4 June.
+The programme will provide one-to-one sessions offering help to smokers as they break the habit by addressing barriers to behaviour change and developing skills to deal with cravings.

 Professor Eric Thomas, Vice-Chancellor of the University, said: “A lot of smokers would like to give up, but need a bit of support and encouragement to do so.
 This initiative will help them take the plunge and reap all the health and financial benefits that follow.”

-The free event is open to all University of Bristol staff and students and will be taking place tomorrow, Thursday 24 May, at the University’s Centre for Sport, Exercise and Health, Tyndall Avenue, Clifton, Bristol.
+The free event is open to all University of Bristol staff and students and will be taking place tomorrow, Thursday 24 May, at the Centre for Sport, Exercise and Health, Tyndall Avenue.